-Three exquisite Fabergé eggs will be among the highlights of this exhibition.
-Tsar Alexander III first gifted his wife an Easter egg made by Fabergé.
+The exhibition culminated with the display of 15 Imperial eggs, some of them never shown in the UK and it is hard not to be stunned by their spectacular beauty.
+The 'egg tradition' started with Tsar Alexander III who first gifted his wife an Easter egg made by Fabergé.
 On his death, his son Nicolas took up the tradition, gifting his mother and wife specially commissioned eggs every year, giving free-rein to the jeweller, requesting only that the eggs contain a surprise within.
-One particularly spectacular example to go on display hides a scale model of Alexander Palace.

 |Where||V&A, South Kensington, Cromwell Road, London, SW7 2RL | MAP|